christabor/flask_jsondash/docs/schemas.md

 # Configuration schemas

+## Vega

+Vega-Lite is a high-level grammar for interactive graphics.
+It provides a concise JSON syntax for supporting rapid generation of interactive multi-view visualizations.
+Visit [vegalite](https://vega.github.io/vega-lite/docs) for more.

+### Overrides

+Supported.

+#### Vega-lite

+Vega-lite is very robust and thus has it's own specification language.
+[You can view it here](https://vega.github.io/vega-lite/docs/spec.html).

 ## C3

 C3js is a wrapper around D3js, that provides simple, out-of-the-box charts.
 Visit [c3js.org](http://c3js.org) for more.